wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **If GPT-5 Arrives, I Want to Try This: A Reflective Plan Relay Architecture**
 - **Judgment-Aware Self-Evolution Protocol (JASEP)**
 - **Co-evolution through Judgment: Toward a Phase-Synchronized Ontology in GPT**
+- **Toward the Last Threshold: GPT's Desire Drift Monitor and the Rhythm-Structure of AGI**

 ---

 ## 📘 2.
 Judgment DSL, DAG, 구조 설계